Top 10 gadgets for your holiday cottageHow to holiday let

 Not only do light dimmers add a lovely atmosphere to a room they also allow you to save energy, with a 50% reduction in dimming levels cutting energy by 40%.

 For owners who don’t live locally, putting dimming lights on a regular setting at night can also act as an extra security measure for your property to make it look more lived in.

 You can place water leak sensors wherever a leak is likely to occur, like under sinks or against heating systems.
 Installing a leak sensor will allow you to catch leaks as soon as they begin, before they worsen and incur damage and costly repairs.

 Whilst there are many products available, some are able to alert you by text or email if a leak is detected which can be especially useful for long-distance owners.

 Companies like Yale now provide keyless locks, meaning you can wave goodbye to the days of lost keys and stranded guests.
 With digital locks you can simply set a code on a number pad, inform your guests and then reset it when you’re ready.

 Just make sure you purchase a lock that can be updated whilst it’s secured to the door, rather than one that has to be removed each time you want to update the code.

 Game consoles along with a few games are a great child-friendly addition to your holiday cottage.
-Giving the kids something to keep themselves occupied and entertained on a rainy day will mean that not only will they be happy, their parents will be too.
+Giving the kids something to keep themselves occupied and entertained on a rainy day will mean that not only will they be happy, but their parents will also.